cosmos/cosmos-sdk/CONTRIBUTING.md

 ### Pull Request Templates

 There are three PR templates.
-The [default template](./.github/PULL_REQUEST_TEMPLATE.md) is for types `fix`, `feat`, and `refactor`.
-We also have a [docs template](./.github/PULL_REQUEST_TEMPLATE/docs.md) for documentation changes.
-When previewing a PR before it has been opened, you can change the template by adding one of the following parameters to the url:

-* `template=docs.md`
+The [default template](./.github/PULL_REQUEST_TEMPLATE.md) is used for PR types such as `fix`, `feat`,`docs`, and `refactor`, among others.
+These are just a few examples.
+For more details, please refer to the default template.

 ### Pull Request Accountability